-- Three additional Commission meetings - One in January - Two in February - Resolve handful of key outstanding issues (January meetings) - Finalize recommendations and draft report (February meetings) - Deliver report to the General Assembly by March 1st for consideration in 2024 legislative session
+- Three additional Commission meetings

+- Resolve handful of key outstanding issues

+- Finalize recommendations and draft report

+- Deliver report to the General Assembly for consideration in 2024 legislative session

 Recommendations and Report Process

 The report will:

 - Make the case for a new approach to university funding that is adequate, equitable, and stable. - Summarize the research, process, and rationale underlying the Commission's recommendations. - Detail the mechanics, data sources, and incentives of the formula. - Identify issues the Commission didn't address but are relevant (e.g., deferred maintenance) or that should be prominent in a future review process.